multipos-app/pos/README.md

 # Getting started
 This is a basic Android app with all the pieces you need to build you own POS application (assuming you have an Android dev enviroment installed).
 Clone the repository, cd to pos/android and type ./gradlew tasks, then ./gradlew assemble or .gradlew installDebug.
 Or import into android studio and build.
 How you get the resulting apk onto a device is up to you.

 Once installed you will be prompted for android.permission.CAMERA (the integrated scanner uses the back camera).
 After that you are presented with a log in screen.
 For your convience there is a demo configuration ready to use, at the prompt type username 'multipos', password 'eklutna'.
-After you log in you are promted for a location (store) and a configuration.
+After you log in you are prompted for a location (store) and a configuration.

 ### Note: the demo database has around 2000 items so the initial load can take 5-10+ minutes.